-At Boys and Girls Club Services of Greater Victoria (BGCS) and Boys and Girls Club of Greater Victoria Foundation, respecting privacy is an important part of our commitment to our participants, donors, employees, website users and other stakeholders.
+At Boys and Girls Club of Greater Victoria (BGC) and Boys and Girls Clubs of Greater Victoria Foundation, respecting privacy is an important part of our commitment to our participants, donors, employees, website users, and other stakeholders.
 We value the trust of those we deal with, and of the public, and recognize that maintaining this trust requires that we be transparent and accountable in how we treat the information that you choose to share with us.
-Our commitment to privacy is reflected in our Privacy Protection Pledge and our Privacy Code which have been developed to comply with relevant portions of the Personal Information Protection Act (PIPA) - the BC equivalent to the federal Personal Information Protection and Electronic Documents Act (PIPDEDA).
+Our commitment to privacy is reflected in our Privacy Pledge and our Privacy Code, which have been developed to comply with relevant portions of the Personal Information Protection Act (PIPA) – the BC equivalent to the federal Personal Information Protection and Electronic Documents Act (PIPDEDA).
 Both documents are available on request.

 Collecting & Protecting Personal Information

 Personal information is any information that can be used to distinguish, identify or contact a specific individual.
-This information can include an individual's opinions or beliefs, as well as facts about, or related to, the individual.
+This information can include an individual’s opinions or beliefs, as well as facts about, or related to, the individual.
 Examples of personal information include SIN#, age, marital status, and language.
-Business contact information and certain publicly available information, such as names, addresses and telephone numbers as published in telephone directories, are not considered personal information.
+Business contact information and certain publicly available information, such as names, addresses, and telephone numbers published in telephone directories are not considered personal information.

-Personal information gathered by BGCS is kept in confidence.
-Our personnel are authorized to access personal information based only on their need to deal with the information for the reason(s) for which it was obtained.
+Personal information gathered by BGC is kept in confidence.
+Staff are authorized to access personal information based only on their need for the information and for the reason(s) for which it was obtained.
 Safeguards are in place to ensure that the information is not disclosed or shared more widely than is necessary to achieve the purpose for which it was gathered.
 We also take measures to ensure the integrity of this information is maintained and to prevent its being lost or destroyed.
-BGCS uses services requiring password protocols and encryption software to protect personal and other information we receive.
+BGC uses services requiring password protocols and encryption software to protect personal and other information we receive.